 Companies are, in general, required to file their tax returns electronically by the end of May in the year following their financial year.
-Upon application, an extension of the time limit to file the tax return will normally be granted.
+Upon application, an extension until end of June to file the tax return will normally be granted.
 The tax returns and the basic attachments are obligatory for all corporate taxpayers.
 Additional requirements may apply for specific business sectors, such as hydro power production.
 Under the petroleum tax regime, the filing deadline is the end of April.

 The taxpayer is responsible for reporting the taxable income in the tax return, which will be the basis for the tax assessment.
 The taxpayer can voluntarily change information given in the tax return for up to three years after submitting.
 This does not apply to the income years prior to 2016, where an appeal must be filed in order to amend the tax assessment.

 Companies are required to make advance payments of tax on 15 February and 15 April in the year following the income year.
 The two payments should together cover all of the expected CIT to be assessed.
 Any balance must be paid three weeks after the assessment has been made public (i.e. in the autumn of the year following the relevant accounting year).